CodeoOy/Hula/README.md

 # Rust/Actix/Postgres/Vue Proof of Concept

-This POC is made for a later Open Source project, I will link it here once it is launched.
+This POC is made for an open source project which I will link it here once it is launched.
 Idea is to have a web server that can manipulate a Postgres database and well, do whatever web servers do.
 Actix was chosen for the server and Vue for the frontend.

 The web server part is essentially a direct clone of [Harry Gill's](https://gill.net.in) very good tutorial.
 It can be found [Here.](https://gill.net.in/posts/auth-microservice-rust-actix-web1.0-diesel-complete-tutorial/) At the time of writing 2021, Rust is a relatively young language so bear in mind that newer and better techniques might be around.